gkcng/arc/README.md

 Note: This is a personal project for my own curiosity and learning, and is not an officially supported Google product.

-This is an on-going experiment to find a suitable deep learning architecture to solve visual reasoning tasks from the 2020 Kaggle [Abstraction Reasoning Challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) benchmark.
+This is an on-going experiment to find a suitable deep learning architecture to solve visual reasoning tasks from the 2020 Kaggle [Abstraction Reasoning Challenge (ARC)](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) benchmark.
 This competition was hosted by [François Chollet](https://fchollet.com/), creator of the Keras neural networks library.
 [Chollet’s paper on measuring intelligence](https://arxiv.org/abs/1911.01547) provides the context and motivation behind the ARC benchmark.

 ## Background

+ARC is about understanding a set of transformation rules from just a few examples.
 A "Reasoning Task" is as follows:

 - Three to five “Training” or demonstrational pairs are given, showing how to create "Output” from “Input”.
 - At least one “Test” grids with just the Input grid is given.